razpeitia/Biri-Biri-Staging/README.md

  Special thanks to:

-`Hiro - And everyone who apports to the bot via discord.`
+`Hiro-Inu, razpeitia#5174 - And everyone who apports to the bot via discord.`